World's oldest person dies in Japan at age of 117 - Philly

 TOKYO (AP) - The world's oldest person, a 117-year-old Japanese woman, has died.

-Nabi Tajima died of old age in a hospital Saturday evening in the town of Kikai in southern Japan, town official Susumu Yoshiyuki confirmed.
+Nabi Tajima died in a hospital Saturday evening in the town of Kikai in southern Japan, town official Susumu Yoshiyuki said.
 She had been hospitalized since January.

-She became the world's oldest person seven months ago after the death in September of Violet Brown in Jamaica, also at the age of 117.
-Video shown on Japanese television showed Tajima moving her hands to the beat of music played on traditional Japanese instruments at a ceremony to mark the achievement.
+She became the world's oldest person after the death in September of Violet Brown of Jamaica, also at the age of 117.
+Video on Japanese television showed Tajima moving her hands to the beat of music played on traditional Japanese instruments at a ceremony to mark the achievement.

+Tajima's town of Kikai is a small island of about 7,000 people halfway between Okinawa and Kyushu, the southernmost of Japan's four main islands.

-The U.S.-based Gerontology Research Group says that another Japanese woman, Chiyo Miyako, is now the world's oldest person in its records.
-Miyako lives south of Tokyo in Kanagawa prefecture, and is due to turn 117 in 10 days.
+The U.S.-based Gerontology Research Group says that another Japanese woman, Chiyo Miyako, is now the world's oldest person.
+Miyako lives in Kanagawa prefecture, south of Tokyo, and turns 117 on May 2.

 Guinness World Records certified 112-year-old Masazo Nonaka of northern Japan as the world's oldest man earlier this month, and was planning to recognize Tajima as the world's oldest person.